ARRIS International, plc (ARRIS) Policy on

 Business Ethics and Code of Conduct

-This Policy sets forth the basic guidelines that ARRIS Group, Inc., including all of its subsidiaries (collectively the “Company”), expects its officers, directors, management, other employees, contractors and agents to follow in dealing on behalf of the Company with governmental entities, the general public, the Company's customers, creditors, suppliers and competitors, and with fellow Company Personnel.
+This Policy sets forth the basic guidelines that ARRIS International, plc including its worldwide subsidiaries (ARRIS) (collectively the “Company”), expects its officers, directors, management, other employees, contractors and agents to follow in dealing on behalf of the Company with governmental entities, the general public, the Company's customers, creditors, suppliers and competitors, and with fellow Company Personnel.
 The terms "Personnel" and "Employee" apply to all Company officers, directors, managers, agents, employees and contractors.

 No Policy can be complete in all respects.
 Good judgment based upon an understanding of laws and regulations and of ethical standards is the best safeguard against improper conduct.
 Each Employee is expected to attain a level of understanding of this Policy that will permit the proper exercise of such judgment.
 In those circumstances where such judgment could be questioned, Employees should seek advice from their supervisors, the Human Resources Department or the Legal Department.